katerinaelsasser/st-lucia/README.md

 6. icons disappeared
 7. checked the code to see if any of the links where incorrect (for example: the info window code said icons where as the code that links the images says 'icon', this was changed to 'icon').
 8. applied this
-9. refeshed the page
+9. refreshed the page
 10. icons still are not appearing

 ###### Using Json file
 1. Create a json file
 2. Add the data on to the file by displaying it in rows (for example: name, description)
-3. Add fetch code on the js file that will link to the json.
+3. Add fetch code on the js file that will link to the JSON.
 4. Test the code
 5. Add " around the data and the title of the rows
 6. Testing the code
 7. Data appears on the map

 ## Deployment
 The website was deployed from the master branch and has been hosted on the GitHub pages.
-When i add a new commit to this master website, it will be automatically updated.
+When I add a new commit to this master website, it will be automatically updated.
 I deployed it by doing the following steps:

 1. Going on to my GitHub page